mwpenny/portal64-still-alive/documentation/levels/level_objects/door.md

 ## Notes

-At level export time, if a [doorway](./doorway.md) is found on a door (coplanar and at the same position on that plane), the two are linked and the game will open and close the doorway with the door.
+At level export time, if a [doorway](./doorway.md) contains a door (coplanar and contains the door's origin), the two are linked and the game will open and close the doorway with the door.
 In this case, the door is considered to exist inside both of its connected [rooms](./room.md).